yuyichung/tipidy-tips/ssh.md

         Hostname <ip or domain name of host>
         Port <port to which you wish to connect>
         User <user name you will use to connect>
-        IdentityFile <path to public key you registered with the host>
+        IdentityFile <path to private key that pairs with the public key you registered with the host>
     For other options, see http://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/